 Living and Getting Around in Washington, DC

-Georgetown students often live in the neighborhoods listed in the chart and shown on the map below.
-Students also live in other neighborhoods, typically along Metro lines, including the Red Line in the NW quadrant of Washington and the Blue and Yellow Lines in Arlington, VA and Alexandria, VA.
-Virginia (VA) is located just across the Potomac River from campus.
+Georgetown students often live in the neighborhoods listed in the chart below.
+Students also live in other neighborhoods, typically along Metro subway lines, including the Red Line in the northwest (NW) quadrant of Washington, DC, and the Blue and Yellow Lines in Arlington and Alexandria, Virginia, located just across the Potomac River from the main Georgetown University campus.

 - Ballston, VA

 - Crystal City, VA

 Rent typically ranges between $800–$1,500 per month, depending on many factors such as location and living arrangements.
 Some students share group houses, some rent a room in a house, some share apartments, and some live on their own in a studio or one-bedroom apartment.
 Utilities vary widely, but generally cost between $80 and $150 per month.

 The Office of Neighborhood Life operates the Summer Housing Opportunities Program each June that includes a housing fair and gives you the opportunity to stay free on campus for one weekend to conduct a housing search.
 The Student Living Office manages the Off-Campus Housing Listings to help find rental units and to help match potential roommates.